nono6493/overlays/README.md

 	* Solar Fox (CBS) - Based on the original cabinet bezel. - Contribution from ts-x -
 	* Wizard of Wor (CBS) - Based on original overlay created by UDb23. - Contribution from ts-x -

+	Atari 7800
+	* Asteroids (Atari) - Original overlay created by UDb23. - Contribution from ts-x -
+	* Food Fight (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -

 Contributors : ts-x

 More to come soon ...